History

 Koshy Vaidyan, participated as co-celebrants in the service.

-Among the ancient churches of the Kollam Diocese, this sacred church, consecrated in the
+Among the ancient churches of the Kollam Diocese, this sacred church dedicated to the

-His Holiness Moran Mar Baselios Marthoma Didymos I, declared Mar Abo pilgrim centre on
+Malankara Orthodox Syrian Church, Moran Mar Baselios Marthoma Didymos I, declared this

 (Ref: